 -Overview

-From urban redevelopment and historic preservation to housing and energy infrastructure, tax credit programs exist to help communities create jobs and energize economies - yet these innovative tools tend to be underutilized.
+From urban redevelopment and historic preservation to housing and energy infrastructure, tax credit programs exist to help communities create jobs and energize economies - yet these innovative tools are underutilized.
 This course will reach beyond the facts and figures of each program to help attendees learn how to apply tax credits successfully to development opportunities.

 This course qualifies for the CDFA Training Institute's Development Finance Certified Professional (DFCP) Program.
-Start down the road to personal and professional advancement today.
+Join us online and start down the road to personal and professional advancement today.

 Course Objectives